RussmanJr/CineSwitch/README.md

 Welcome to the Video Player Project!
 This project provides a customizable video player with a playlist feature.
 You can easily watch your favorite videos, create playlists, and enjoy a smooth video-watching experience.

+**Please note that this project should be run on a local web server** to ensure its functionality works correctly.

 This project is a work in progress, and we are continuously improving it to offer the best user experience.
 Feel free to explore the project and contribute to its development.

 ## Features